Slothologist/KnowledgeBase/README.md

   * Will return the Person with the 'name' attributes value being 'peter'

 #### In which
 Will return either a Location or a Room.
-'In which' querries shall be of the form 'in which ('Location' | 'Room') *unique_identifier*'.
+'In which' queries shall be of the form 'in which ('Location' | 'Room') *unique_identifier*'.
 The *unique identifier* can be of either a Location, Person, Room or RCObject.
-The second argument so to say must be either 'Location' or 'Room' and will determine, if this querry returns a Location or Room.
+The second argument so to say must be either 'Location' or 'Room' and will determine, if this query returns a Location or Room.

 ##### Examples
 * in which room cup